r0r0sec/AudioDeviceChanger/README.md

 2. Click on your desired audio device and rename it, for example:
    - `Headphones`
    - `Speakers`
-3. Update the script variables values if you use different names:
+3. Update the script variables values in `AudioDeviceChanger.ps1` if you use different names:
    ```powershell
    # Update these values in the script
    $AudioDevice_1 = "YourDevice1Name"